Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 !!! tip "To get the full package, including documentation, the entire package must be downloaded."

+## GitHub Fallback

+!!! info "In case of downtime, critical functionality is handled by GitHub"

 [community-repository]: ./Community-Repository.md
 [community-repository-versions]: ./Community-Repository.md#version
 [community-repository-id]: ../Server/Storage/Games/About.md#whats-inside-an-game-configuration